itestra-Passau/SoftwareAnalysisChallenge/README.md

 To make the output more readable please only provide a list of project names the file is dependent on and only projects contained inside the `CodeExamples` folder.
 For this reason it is not nescessary to go through all dependencies, but it is enough to look at dependencies inside the `CodeExamples` folder.
 External dependencies to code outside the known three projects can be ignored.

+Additionally you can ignore two special cases for this analysis, which might be more effort to implement:
+ - You can ignore static imports like `import static ...`
+ - You can ignore wildcard imports like `import x.y.*`
+ - You can ignore dependencies which do not use an `import` statements like `java.util.List<String> list = new java.util.ArrayList<>();`

+This task should extend the output of Task 1.

 Example Code:
 ```Java